reAudioPlayer-Apollo/source/README.md

 - playlists (folders) you have played, in order to use them in "Apollo On Air" (PLMLib.list)
 - played songs as a look up table for the csv (described below) (SMLib.list)
 - order of songs played for the recommendation algorithm (using SMLib.list) (SMLT.csv)
-- songs played while playing a game, usde for the playlist recommendation algorithm (featured in Apollo On Air) (using SMLib.list) (GMLT.csv)
+- songs played while playing a game, used for the playlist recommendation algorithm (featured in Apollo On Air) (using SMLib.list) (GMLT.csv)
 - Move Actions, source / target for 'move' actions for the recommendation algorithm (MVMLT.csv)
 - YT-Sync Jobs (job description + archive) (Syncs/*)